kSanquist/about-me/README.md

 # Hi, I’m Kyle Sanquist (@kSanquist)

 ### I’m interested in Computer Science, Artificial Intelligence, and Quantum Computing
+### I’m currently enrolled at UC Santa Cruz as a freshmen as of Fall 2022
-### I’m pursuing this interest as a major at UCSC for a year and then transfering to Georgia Tech Fall of 2023
+### I plan to do a year at UCSC and transfer to Georgia Tech as of Fall 2023
 ### I’m looking to collaborate on anything that involves the subjects I'm interested in

 ## HOW TO REACH ME